Welcome to our article on how to shrink a hoodie.

 Anytime you add heat to fabric to alter its shape, the overall life of that piece of clothing will shorten.
 Also, shrinking your hoodie will not give you an exact outcome you can be sure of.

 It may come out 1-2 sizes too small.

 It may come out with the right fit on your shoulders but an extra shortened and billowy waist.

 Only attempt to shrink your hoodie if it has put in some solid years for you leading up till now or is a hand-me-down that needs some work to be of use to you.
 If the hoodie was bought with a pair of sweatpants, there are some small tweaks when it comes to shrinking sweatpants.

 Let our other articles help you shrink the specific piece of clothing you desire.

 How To Shrink A Hoodie

 Below you will find two ways to shrink your hoodie at home.
 Please pay attention to the fact that heat is a critical factor in both processes.

-- Select the hot water setting on your machine.
+Select the hot water setting on your machine.
 After you’ve soaked your hoodie in hot/boiling water, put it in the wash.
-You can wash your hoodie with other garments you want to shrink, as seen above.
+You can wash your hoodie with other garments you want to shrink.
 Select the appropriate load size, and pour in 1 cap full of laundry detergent.
 After the hoodie is washed (how long does a washer take?), check the sizing before you put it in the dryer (learn how to use a dryer).

 Once your hoodie is dry, don’t chuck it onto the floor at the corner of your room.
 Fold your hoodie or hang it up.